TzorAL/ntua-dataspace-connector/README.md

 1. Configure the Helm Chart: create a `values.ntua.yaml` file with the modifications to the configuration.

     Please refer to the official TSG gitlab [page](https://gitlab.com/tno-tsg/helm-charts/connector/-/blob/master/README.md?ref_type=heads) for further information with regards to the configuration.
-In this guide, it is assumed that you have followed the instructions to become a participant in the dataspace provided as well as create your connector credentials in the [tsg playground](https://daps.playground.dataspac.es/#home) or [enershare](https://daps.enershare.dataspac.es/#home) dataspace.
-This is important to acquire the necessary certificate files and keys, as well as connector/partificant IDs (used in is secrets and `values.yaml` respectively).
-At the end of this step, a participant and connector (with appropriate IDs) should be registered and the following files should be place in the directory of your connector:
-    ```bash
-    ├── cachain.crt     # certificate authority key
-    ├── component.crt   # connector id certificate
-    ├── component.key   # connector id key
-    ├── participant.crt # participant/organization id certificate
-    └── participant.key # participant/organization id key
-    ```
-    Additionally, when deploying APIs through the connector, it is important that you have uploaded its openAPI doc in [SwaggerHub](https://app.swaggerhub.com/home).
-Its link to the swaggerHub will fill the `openApiBaseUrl` field in `values.yaml` file.
-    It is important to note that in order to retrieve the API spec for the data app, the URL used in the config should be the `/apiproxy/registry/` variant instead of the `/apis/` link from Swagger hub.
-    Please pay close attention to the relevant example code snippet in the respective segment
+    In this guide, it is assumed that you have followed the instructions in the **Requirements** section

     The minimal configuration required to get your first deployment running, without data apps and ingresses, is as follows:

     - Modify `host` to the domain name you configured with the ingress controller: